ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T7.1: Begin building content sharing platform using [`gwrdfa`](https://github.com/ramate-io/gwrdfa) and [`srcavei`](https://github.com/ramate-io/srcavei)
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+A content sharing app named "Thro" has been referenced in [RPRE-0](https://github.com/ramate-io/ramate/blob/main/rpre/rera-000-000-000-dulan/rpre-000-000-000/README.md) as a consumer application which may (a) generate revenue for Ramate and/or (b) demonstrate utility of the OAC stack.
+Either outcome would provide positive signal to continue the OAC project.

 #### T7.2: Seek collaborators from traditional streaming and p2p content sharing communities
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Gather collaborators from traditional streaming and p2p content sharing communities may expand the project's reach and improve the quality of the output.

 #### T7.3: Guide and support L1 killer apps demonstration and deployment
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Continued support of L1 killer apps may continue to present opportunities for project funding or [Ramate LLC](https://www.ramate.io) revenue models which could sustain OAC.

 ### T8: Killer Apps Phase 3: Content Sharing Continued
 > [!IMPORTANT]